[ Back to Historical Fiction ] -> [ Back to Truth, Lies, and the Questions in Between ]

 “Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.”

 Riding the success of that march and “second wave feminism,” Congresswoman Martha Griffiths (D-MI) managed to wrestle the ERA out of the House Judiciary Committee—which had refused for decades to even hold hearings on the measure.
-She used a rarely tried procedural tactical—a discharge petition to catapult a bill out onto the floor for the full House to hear and discuss.
+She used a rarely tried procedural tactical—a discharge petition to yank a bill out onto the floor for the full House to hear and discuss.
 The release required a majority to sign it.
-One of only 12 females among the 435 House members, Griffith managed to convince and cajole the needed numbers, helped by Republican leader Gerald Ford.
+Even though only one of 12 females among the 435 House members, Griffith managed to convince and cajole the needed numbers, helped by Republican leader Gerald Ford.

 Sadly, Griffiths is little remembered today, overshadowed by more famous feminists, but many historians and news organizations of the day, like The Guardian, attributed its passage in Congress to her “implacable determination, a lawyer’s grasp of procedural niceties, and a tongue like a blacksmith’s rasp.”
 Note, of course, The Guardian’s backhanded compliment about Griffiths’ sharp, “less than feminine” debate style.

-Griffiths re-introduced the ERA and, after some contentious debate, her H.J.
+Griffiths re-introduced the ERA, and after some contentious debate, her H.J.
 Res.
-208 was adopted by the House on October 12th, 1971, with a resounding bipartisan 354 yeas to 24 nays (51 not voting).
+208 was adopted by the House on October 12th, 1971, with a resounding bipartisan 354 yeas to 24 nays.

 At 1973’s dawning, feminists and their male allies—and there were many at that time, including a majority of Republicans—rejoiced.
 Final ratification before the 1979 deadline felt a certainty.

-When the ratification deadline came, (extended to June 30, 1982), the tally of required states fell short.
+When the ratification deadline came (extended to June 30th, 1982), the tally of required states fell short.
 By three states.

-Since then, sadly, fewer and fewer Americans even know what ERA stands for.
+Since then, fewer and fewer Americans even know what the ERA is.
 Nonetheless, devoted feminists and civil liberties experts have continued fighting for it.

 And technically, they won.

-Nevada ratified the ERA in 2017, Illinois in 2018, and in 2020 Virginia became the 38th and final state needed.
-The requirements to enshrine the ERA in our constitution had been met: approval by two-thirds of both chambers of Congress and ratification by three-fourths of the states.
+Nevada ratified the ERA in 2017, Illinois in 2018, and in 2020, Virginia became the 38th and final state needed.
+The requirements to enshrine the ERA in our Constitution had been met—approval by 2/3rds of both chambers of Congress and ratification by 3/4ths of states.

 Today:

-Recognizing that the ERA would be a seawall against pay inequities and the growing denial of women’s reproductive rights post-Dobbs, congresswomen Ayanna Pressley (D-Mass.) and Cori Bush (D-Mo.) have created the Congressional Caucus for the Equal Rights Amendment.
-They’ve been joined thus far by thirteen other members, male and female.
-On the Senate side, Kirsten Gillibrand (D- NY), Ben Cardin (D-Md), and Lisa Murkowski (R-AK) are pushing resolutions in the Senate to affirm the validity of the ERA as constitutional law.
+Recognizing that the ERA would be a seawall against the continuing pay inequities women face and the growing denial of their reproductive rights post-Dobbs, Congresswomen Ayanna Pressley (D-Mass.) and Cori Bush (D-Mo.) created the Congressional Caucus for the Equal Rights Amendment.
+On the Senate side, Kirsten Gillibrand (D- NY), Ben Cardin (D-Md), and Lisa Murkowski (R-AK) have pushed resolutions in the Senate to affirm the validity of the ERA as constitutional law.

-You can read more about the movement today in a Ms. Magazine’s series devoted to the amendment
+You can read more about the ERA in a Ms. Magazine’s series devoted to the amendment.

 https://www.brennancenter.org/our-work/research-reports/equal-rights-amendment-explained